Research

 2. Race

 Race is used to refer to social groups that often share an ancestry and cultural heritage (WHO 2010).
 The process of creating races as different, real, and unequal in the manner that it impacts social, economic, and political life is called Racialization (Levy et al. 2013).
-In the process of constructing race, one group benefits by dominating other groups; this can be done either directly or indirectly through varying types of racism.
+In the process of constructing race, one group benefits by dominating other group.

 3. Racism